reversearrow/CS101/README.md

 CS101 - Introduction to Computer Programming
-Following repository is contains all the programs that has been created by me as a result of taking following course.
-It also contains the final project socialnetwork.py and crawl_web(web crawler).
+Following repository contains all programs that has been created by me as a result of taking https://www.udacity.com/course/cs101.
 =====